- About m365maps.com

 Clicking and dragging will not follow a link within a diagram.
 Only clicking without drag movement will follow a link in the diagram.

-The standard menu arrangement, as pictured, appears when you first navigate to a diagram from the Home page.
+The standard menu arrangement, as pictured above, appears when you first navigate to a diagram.
 It is possible to set the menu to be automatically collapsed or open by default, this is detailed in the Settings portion of this guide.

 Depending on your device and viewing mode the following actions may be available within the menu:

-Edit mode is designed to help you build custom visualisations to communicate licensing details and opportunities to your colleagues or customers, or just for your own reference.
+There are six different edit modes available to help you customise visualisations to communicate licensing details and opportunities to your colleagues or customers, or just for your own reference.
 Clicking the edit icon on the main menu will expand or collapse the edit modes menu shown above.

-Your edits can be stored by clicking the save icon and then providing a name for your diagram.
-Diagrams you've edited are stored and accessible from the Saved diagrams page.
+Your edits can be stored by clicking the save icon () and then providing a name for your diagram.
+Diagrams you've saved are accessible from the Saved diagrams and Compare diagrams pages.

 The image controls menu allows you to control the brightness, contrast, hue, and saturation of the diagram you are viewing.